 LEGISLATIVE DECISION.
-The adoption, amendment, or repeal of a regulation under this Chapter or an applicable local act.
-The term also includes the decision to approve, amend, or rescind a development agreement consistent with the provisions of Article 10 of NCGS Chapter 160D.
-Legislative decisions for development regulations shall be approved on first reading by simple majority vote.
+The adoption, amendment, or repeal of a regulation under this chapter or an applicable local act.
+The term also includes the decision to approve, amend, or rescind a development agreement consistent with the provisions of G.S.
+Ch.
+160D, Art.
+10. Legislative decisions for development regulations shall be approved on first reading by simple majority vote.